search

 The market is prone to sudden fluctuations

 The Oceania trading session begins around 5:00 a.m.
 Japan Standard Time, when markets such as Wellington, New Zealand, and Sydney, Australia, open.
-Because the market is relatively small—meaning there are fewer traders active during this session—spreads tend to widen, and prices are prone to sharp fluctuations during this time.
+Because the market is small—meaning there are few traders active during the Oceania session—spreads tend to widen, and prices are prone to sharp fluctuations during this time.

 London time (European time)